microsoft/aici/aici_abi/README.md

 # aici_abi

-This crate specifies the application binary inferface (ABI) for the AICI Controllers.
+This crate specifies the application binary interface (ABI) for the AICI Controllers.
 It also provides higher-level interfaces for implementing controllers.

 ## Low-level interface